RedisAI/RedisAI/docs/developer.md

 **Running Tests**

 The module includes a basic set of unit tests and integration tests, split across common and backend specific files.
 To run them you'll need:

 * lcov (for coverage analysis, on Linux)
 * Python and a few packages (e.g. pytest, redis, etc.)
 * redis-server in your PATH, or in `../redis/src`.

-To run tests in a Python virtualenv, follow these steps:
+To run all tests in a Python virtualenv, follow these steps:

     $ mkdir -p .env
     $ virtualenv .env
-    $ . .env/bin/active
+    $ source .env/bin/activate
-    $ pip install -r tests/tests_requirements.txt
+    $ pip install -r test/test_requirements.txt
     $ make -C opt test

+**Integration tests**

 Integration tests are based on RLTest, and specific setup parameters can be provided to configure tests.
+By default the tests will be ran for all backends and common commands, and with variation of persistency and replication.
+To fully understand what test options are available simply run:

+    $ make -C opt help

 For example, to run the tests strictly designed for the TensorFlow backend, follow these steps:

     $ make -C opt test TEST=tests_tensorflow.py

-**Integration Tests Coverage**
+**Coverage**

 For coverage analysis we rely on lcov, and you can easily run the tests on your local machine following these steps:

     $ make -C opt build COV=1 SHOW=1
     $ make -C opt test COV=1 SHOW=1 AOF=0 SLAVES=0

-Setting `AOF=0 SLAVES=0` is not mandatory but will not run AOF and replication tests, thus getting us results faster.